anontechnology/vault-java-sdk/README.md

 Regulation regulation = vault.getRegulation("GDPR");
 ```

-#### Deleting Regulations from the Vault
+### Deleting Regulations from the Vault

-To remove a [Regulation](https://docs.anontech.io/glossary/regulation/), specify the key of the regulation to be removed.
+To remove a regulation, specify the key of the regulation to be removed.
 A boolean denoting the status of the operation will be returned.

 ```java
 // Removing a specific regulation